swvanderlaan/A_Practical_Primer_in_Human_Complex_Genetics_CoCalc/docs/04_1_wtccc1_intro.md

 Before quality control the original data included:

 - CAD cohort, n ± 2,000
-- Healthy controls, from the UK 1958 birth control cohort, n ± 1,500 (we won't use this)
+- Healthy controls, from the UK 1958 birth control cohort (UKB58), n ± 1,500 (we won't use this)
-- Healthy controls, from the UK National Blood Service, n ± 1,500.
+- Healthy controls, from the UK National Blood Service (NBS), n ± 1,500.

 ## Assignment